ved93/book-summaries/writing_that_works.md

 3. Be specific about next step
 4. Read Churchil's memo.

-### Writing for an audience- Presentation and Speeches
+### Chapter 6: Writing for an audience- Presentation and Speeches
 The principal form of presentation in most orgs has become the "deck", jargon for page after page of bulletedpoints serving as a framework for spoken elaboration.
 Reducing the issue to "its pulsing essence" is what a well done deck does best.
 Only key points on each page, as few words as possible.
 But the points on page must point to something- some *action*.